Columbia College Canada

 However, students graduating from an Associate Degree program at the College will have the chance to seek full-time employment.
 Students will be able to apply for a Post-Study Work Permit for up to 3-years during which time they may apply for permanent residency.

 The College provides exceptional academic prep work and smooth transfer to BC universities.
-Throughout the years, Columbia University has continually been one of the leading 3 suppliers of students to the University of British Columbia, and likewise sends lots of students to Simon Fraser University, Vancouver’s other significant college.
+Throughout the years, the college has continually been one of the leading 3 suppliers of students to the University of British Columbia, and likewise sends lots of students to Simon Fraser University, Vancouver’s other significant college.